NeoLorenzo/productivity-pwa/README.md

 ## 🔜 Upcoming Features

-- When the user signs in the google sign in says "to continue to productivity-pwa-3780a.firebaseapp.com" change this so it isnt ugly.
+- When the user signs in the google sign in says "to continue to productivity-pwa-3780a.firebaseapp.com" change this so it isnt ugly. (still an issue).
+- Privacy Policy and TOS only viewable if the user is signed in which is a problem if they try to read it in the google sign in page before signing in.

 - Add a way to select and delete sessions from the history page.
 - Add a way to edit sessions in session history.